 This section describes the basic steps to administer security in MarkLogic Server.
 It does not provide the detailed procedures for creating users, roles, privileges, and so on.
-For those procedures, see Security Administration in the Administrator's Guide.
+For those procedures, see Security Administration in Administrating MarkLogic Server.

 15.1.
 Overview of the Security Database